-The deputy serving a protection order, no-contact order, or restraining order that includes an order to surrender all firearms, dangerous weapons, and a concealed pistol license under RCW 9.41.800 shall (RCW 9.41.801):
+The officer serving a protection order, no-contact order, or restraining order that includes an order to surrender all firearms, dangerous weapons, and a concealed pistol license under RCW 9.41.800 shall (RCW 9.41.801):

-- (a) Advise the subject that the order is effective upon service. - (b) Request that any firearms, dangerous weapons, and any concealed pistol license be immediately surrendered.
-Deputies shall take possession of any firearms discovered in plain view, lawful search, or consent from the subject. - 1.
-If the subject indicates by word or action an intent to not comply with a request to surrender firearms, dangerous weapons, or a concealed pistol license, consideration should be given to obtaining a search warrant for seizure. - (c) Issue a receipt for any surrendered items. - 1.
-The deputy should ensure the original receipt is forwarded to the Support Services Supervisor as soon as practicable for filing with the court.
+- a.
+Advise the subject that the order is effective upon service. - b.
+Request that any firearms, dangerous weapons, and any concealed pistol license be immediately surrendered.
+Officers shall take possession of any firearms discovered in plain view, lawful search, or consent from the subject. - 1.
+If the subject indicates by word or action an intent to not comply with a request to surrender firearms, dangerous weapons, or a concealed pistol license, consideration should be given to obtaining a search warrant for seizure. - c.
+Issue a receipt for any surrendered items. - 1.
+The officer should ensure the original receipt is forwarded to the Special Services Sergeant as soon as practicable for filing with the court.